-a DIY Craft blog sharing creative and unique projects made out of a variety of medias and up-cycled finds.
+a DIY Craft blog sharing unique projects and tutorials created out of a variety of medias.

 Paper Tearing and Chalking Tutorial